 I grew up in Liverpool, England and have been living in the USA for over 25 years, first in California and now in Michigan.
 My working career has all been in the computer industry, small and large companies, internal IT departments and product development and marketing.
-Currently I develop websites, using WordPress, especially for artists, with clients across the country as well as providing technical and marketing support to poetry chapbook publisher Alice Greene & Co.
+Currently I develop websites, using WordPress, mostly for artists, with clients across the country as well as providing technical and marketing support to poetry chapbook publisher Alice Greene & Co.

-I have enjoyed workshops with Lenny Eiger, Joe Cornish, Howard Bond and Brooks Jensen.
+I have enjoyed workshops with Lenny Eiger, Joe Cornish, Howard Bond, Brooks Jensen and David Ward.
 I continue to study both alone and with friends such as Hosain Mosavat, Patrick Young and Paul Thacker.